nayarsystems/obelisk-doc/02-obbus.md

 `command_code` and the number of arguments will depend on the type of command (later in this document the codes for each command and its arguments are explained).

-When a command is sent, a esponse or an error will be received.
+When a command is sent, a response or an error will be received.

 ### Responses